ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: All high level file names have been renamed and prefixed with "hal_" in order to minimize the risk of name conflicts when integrating external libraries.
 - LIB: Added Guarded Memory Pools to RT and NIL.
 - NIL: Updated the NIL test suite by generating the code using the new system.
 - RT:  Removed I/O Queues and Streams interface, now those exists (much